How to accept yourself for unconditional peace & fulfillment

 Once you have begun more accepting of your inward self, life will begin to feel really good.

-For instance, if you see beauty within you (i.e. your thoughts, your feelings, your ideas etc.), you will also begin to see more beauty in your world.
+For instance, if you see beauty within you (i.e. your thoughts, your feelings, your ideas etc.), you will also begin to see more beauty in the world around you.
 Likewise, if you are bothered by something (let’s say a self-sabotaging habit) inside of you, you may find similar faults in others.

 Our outer worlds are always reflecting back the inner landscape inside of us.